ang-frozen/eee416_project/README.md

 # eee416_project
-This repo contains some files which has been used by us to make our EEE-416(Microprocessor) project work
+This repo contains some files which we have used to make our EEE-416(Microprocessor) project work There are some .py and .ino files.
+The main framework was Arduino and the Raspberry Pi has been used for handling python files!